 “To travel is to evolve.” – Pierre Bernardo

-I started adventure traveling when I was 20 years old and I never really stopped.
-My first trip was the U.S.A., followed by Thailand and India in subsequent years.
-Everywhere I have been gave me something back, an insight, a treasured memory or a great story.
+I started adventure traveling when I was 20 years old, and I never really stopped.
+My first trip was to the USA, followed by Thailand and India in subsequent years.
+Everywhere I have been gave me something back, an insight, a treasured memory, or a great story.

-After my trip to India in 1990, I realized how happy people could be even though they owned nothing.
-I also realized that I was so lucky to be born in Europe, the difference in the levels of poverty and hygiene were unbelievable.
+After my trip to India in 1990, I realized how happy people could be, even though they owned nothing.
+I also realized that I was so lucky to be born in Europe; the difference in poverty and hygiene levels was unbelievable.

-Finally, I realized that the majority of the people in the world live with the pressure of corrupt dictatorships, extreme poverty and a serious lack of opportunities to improve their situation.
+Finally, I realized that the majority of the people in the world live under the pressure of corrupt dictatorships, extreme poverty, and a serious lack of opportunities to improve their situation.

-Some of the greatest opportunities are not mind-blowing new inventions, they are mostly iterative improvements to existing things.
-Consider the Dyson Vacuum Cleaner, Vacuum cleaners already existed, but Sir James Dyson figured he could improve the design by removing the annoyance of having to constantly buy and replace the bag.
+Some of the greatest opportunities are not mind-blowing new inventions; they are mostly iterative improvements to existing things.
+Consider the Dyson Vacuum Cleaner.
+Vacuum cleaners already existed.
+Still, Sir James Dyson figured he could improve the design by removing the annoyance of having to constantly buy and replace the bag.
 On this simple iterative improvement, he built the Dyson empire that disrupted an industry.
-Sir James went on to do it again, by creating the first useable cordless Dyson Vacuum cleaner.
+Sir James went on to do it again by creating the first useable cordless Dyson Vacuum cleaner.
 An improvement on an already existing invention.
-I own one, it was exorbitantly expensive, but know we can clean the entire house in 10 minutes, instead of hours.
+I own one, it was exorbitantly expensive, but now we can clean the entire house in 10 minutes, instead of hours.

-I mentioned you a young acquaintance I had, that if they were looking for freelance work, all they had to do was drop some leaflets in the local area offering to clean the refuse bins on collection day.
+I mentioned to a young acquaintance I had that if they were looking for freelance work, all they had to do was drop some leaflets in the local area, offering to clean the refuse bins on collection day.
 It would be two days per month, and they could charge $5 per bin.
 The young chap is literally cleaning up.

 Think about the jobs that people hate.
 Think about how you can make money out of it.
 From dog walking to pressure cleaning driveways, the opportunities are endless.

 We are all good at something.
 Think about what you are good at, usually what you excel at is something you enjoy.
-For some, it is writing and they take up freelance writing, for others, it is graphic design or coding.
+For some, it is writing, graphic design, or coding.

-People Love To Talk – Listen & Learn
+8. People Love To Talk: Listen & Learn

 - Do they say anything of value?